 *While there are spoilers for Hand Shakers, don't bother watching this abomination; it's not worth your time.
 TL;DR at the bottom, and apologies for the length and apologies if I come off as a psychologically broken rambler just hating on a low hanging revolting pile of shit that calls itself a "fruit", but if you hate this show anywhere near as much as I do, or even if you don't hate it that much, please stick around?
 I'm sure it'll be more worth your time than the actual show could ever be.
 If you hate my tone here, I promise you it won't get any better since this show is apocalyptically bad!
-I just...really FUCKING hate this show...*
+I just...really fucking hate this show...*